 I am a seeker of joy, a change agent, up-lifter and writer.
 I can only speak from my own experiences and observations in life.

-I'm happy to announce my latest article, on the power of self love, is now available on Thriveglobal.com In addition to several articles I have also been included in a section called, Small but powerful things that are bringing us hope right now.
+my article on, the power of self love, available on Thriveglobal.com In in a section called, Small but powerful things that are bringing us hope right now.
 Thrive global routinely poses questions to it's contributors.
 The most recent one that I participated in: What small things are bringing you hope right now?
 I replied along with many other uplifters and under the heading, The momentum we're building, I am quoted as saying, "What brings me relief and eternal hope is my belief that all people are inherently good.
 I also trust that under today's unrest there is a strong current of love that is bubbling up from the depths of humanity.
 There's a momentum building from people from all walks of life.
 Keeping this in mind brings me hope."

 2020 October Breast Cancer Awareness month I partnered with my beautiful friend Coz at Rosie's Bakery for a masked book signing.
 It was a wonderful day and I met the most inspiring people!

 2020 January kicked off the year at the Oregon Public Library!
 Then Covid had other plans for my speaking engagements.
 I'm available for virtual speaking engagements, so please click the contact button next to my photo by The Karissa Wendt Studio.
 There is good in the grieving process, so let's begin it together.

 I recently wrote a piece called Judy's Love for a dear friend of mine and was given permission to post it on my website.
 I will be posting other pieces but today enjoy, Judy's Love.